...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Keshi followed the clinician down a corridor.

-To his surprise, he had been led from the waiting area to a private examination room, where he received a full physical—“as a service.”
+To his surprise, he had been led from the waiting area to a private examination room, where he received a full physical.
+“A service.”
 Everything was fine, except for a slightly elevated blood pressure reading.

 The clinician’s calming bedside manner had helped to quiet his nerves just a bit.

 Still, there was something off about the guy.
-The only time he really opened his eyes was when Keshi took his shirt off.
+The only time he opened his eyes was when Keshi took his shirt off.
 Other than that, his face seemed almost stuck in that one expression—a disarmingly peaceful smile.
+Keshi wondered how he could see where he was going.

 “So… how long will it take to…”